 Farmland Mapping and Monitoring Program (FMMP): An automated map and database system administered by the California Department of Conservation that characterizes and records changes in agricultural land use.
-See also Farmland of Local Importance, Farmland of Statewide Importance, and Prime Farmland.

 Farmland of Local Importance: An FMMP category describing farmlands important to the local agricultural community, as determined by each county board of supervisors and local advisory committee.
-See also Farmland Mapping and Monitoring Program (FMMP), Farmland of Statewide Importance, and Prime Farmland.

 Farmland of Statewide Importance: An FMMP category describing farmlands that are similar to Prime Farmland but less valuable because they have steeper slopes, less ability to retain moisture in the soil, or other characteristics that limit their use.
-To qualify as Farmland of Statewide Importance, a property must have been used for production of irrigated crops at some time during the previous 4 years.
-See also Farmland Mapping and Monitoring Program (FMMP), Farmland of Local Importance, Prime Farmland, and Unique Farmland.
+To qualify as Farmland of

+Statewide Importance, a property must have been used for production of irrigated crops at some time during the previous 4 years.

 Fault: A fracture or discontinuity in a volume of rock, across which there has been significant displacement as a result of rock mass movement.
-See also Active fault.